 Note that y may be zero in the definition, but that we will focus on nonzero hypergeometric y throughout.

-The set of F-hypergeometric elements is generally not stable under addition.
-On the other hand, it is what we will call an F-cone: a nonempty set stable under multiplication by elements of F.
+The set of F-hypergeometric elements is generally not stable under addition, but it enjoys the structure of an F-cone, a notion that we introduce now.